alexdriedger/ChallengeTheSpire/README.md

 ### Polish Boss Rush & Elite Rush

+- Add large card reward screen
+- Add campfire/shop pathing for more options
 - Support for endless and infinite spire
+- Make pantograph boss relic (Boss Rush)
+- Remove useless relics from Replay The Spire
+- Only start with 2 eggs on Platinum Boss Rush
 - Remove loot from final fight
-- Make pantograph boss relic (Boss Rush)
 - Fix soft lock from saving and continuing on a Boss Chest
 - Remove unnecessary scores bonuses
 - Victory message surrounding what type of challenge was completed